Shopping the Farmer's Market? This Is the True Benefit (and Cost), According to a Chef

 Now this was the early ‘90’s and I was returning to the States, where the most important part of cooking was how it looked.
 I started working at Gotham Bar and Grill as the executive sous chef, which meant I got to do all the buying.
 The chef, Alfred Portale, encouraged me to buy from the nearby Union Square Greenmarket.
 At that time, restaurants buying directly from farmers was a novelty.

 Cooking seasonally meant you had to adapt to what was available – not asparagus or tomatoes in January or butternut squash in April.
-As you likely know, chefs have adapted.
+For some, that felt like a cost, but chefs adapted.
 And many now cook seasonally and use locally grown ingredients.

 We chefs also demanded more flavor, more diversity and more availability.
 Now there are purple carrots, purple cauliflower, purple sunchokes — even purple kohlrabi!
 Heck, back then we didn’t know about kohlrabi (a vegetable in the cabbage family), let alone purple kohlrabi.
 This was made available through the demands of chefs who wanted better ingredients to make their cooking better.